stream-protocol/e-commerce-stripe-onramp/README.md

 # StripeCryptoElements.jsx
 import React, { ReactNode } from 'react';

-// ReactContext to simplify access of StripeOnramp object const CryptoElementsContext = React.createContext(null);
+// ReactContext to simplify the access of the StripeOnramp object const CryptoElementsContext = React.createContext(null);

 export const CryptoElements = ({